 - Collectively make recommendations in support of projects in your geographic area

 - Adhere to OTF Code of Conduct and Ethics and Conflict of Interest policies

-We provide all volunteers with continuous training and support around our Investment Strategy, policies, and assessment criteria.
+We provide all volunteers with continuous training and support around our grant investment framework, policies, and assessment criteria.

 Specific responsibilities include: